Ludwikowice Kłodzkie

-The village has a population of 2,540.
+History

 The oldest known mention of the village comes from 1352, although it certainly existed earlier.
 Between 1871 and 1945, it was part of Germany.
-During World War II in 1942, the Germans established a forced labour camp for Jews in the village.
+During World War II in 1942, the Germans established a forced labour camp for Jews in the village and a forced labour subcamp of the Nazi prison in Kłodzko.
+A group of Polish forced laborers were sent to the Nazi prison in Kłodzko for making contact with Jewish forced laborers.
 In 1944, it was transformed into a subcamp of the Gross-Rosen concentration camp, intended for Jewish women.
 Of about 600 imprisoned women, up to 300 died.

 There is a historic Church of St. Michael the Archangel and a museum in the village.